Director, Legal Writing & Appellate Advocacy

 Master Legal Skills Professor

 Mary Adkins is the director of Legal Writing and Appellate Advocacy and a Master Legal Skills Professor at the University of Florida Levin College of Law.
 Adkins teaches legal writing and appellate advocacy.
 In addition, she is faculty adviser to the Florida Moot Court Team, and has presented nationally and regionally on assessment methods in legal writing; the use of teaching assistants in legal writing instruction; and innovative teaching methods.
-She serves on the board of the Association of Legal Writing Directors and on national committees with the Legal Writing Institute.
+She serves on national committees with the Association of Legal Writing Directors and the Legal Writing Institute.

 Professor Adkins has researched the history of the 1968 Florida Constitution and its revisions and in the summer of 2016 published the book Making Modern Florida: How the Spirit of Reform Shaped a New Constitution (University Press of Florida, 2016).
-She has presented her Florida Constitution research at the University of South Florida, the University of Florida, Santa Fe College and Florida Coastal School of Law, as well as addressing professional and community organizations.
-She has conducted numerous oral history interviews of Florida legal, political and historical figures and is the treasurer of the Florida Supreme Court Historical Society.
+She has presented her Florida Constitution research at the University of South Florida, the University of Florida, Florida State University, Santa Fe College and Florida Coastal School of Law, as well as addressing professional and community organizations.
+She has conducted numerous oral history interviews of Florida legal, political and historical figures and is the secretary of the Florida Supreme Court Historical Society.
 Prior to joining UF Law Adkins worked in private practice.
-She earned her B.S.J and J.D. both from the University of Florida.
+She earned her B.S.J., M.A., and J.D. from the University of Florida.

 J.D., University of Florida